 The entry point to process management is process mapping, which is referred to as process modeling.
 Process modeling creates the necessary transparency about the current state.
 Standardized procedures ensure that all necessary information is presented in a structured manner during modeling.
 In practice, this methodical procedure is also referred to as logic, since a temporally logical process sequence is mapped via the methodical procedure.
 Usually, different logics have to be selected in a process modeling tool.

 Since the nineties, the EPK logic (eventcontrolled process chain) in Germany as the standard for process recording.
 As the name suggests, the activities and incomingevents take center stage.
 In a vertical representation within a process modeling tool, the required work equipment and IT systems are noted for activities to be performed.
-In addition, the persons involved are specified as responsible.
-Consequently, the EPC logic focuses on the process flow.
+In addition, the persons involved are indicated as responsible persons.
+EPK logic consequently focuses on the process flow.

 EPK logic is now often replaced by modeling according to BPM-N (Business Process Management Notation).
-BPM-N is considered to be an international standard and is particularly widespread in system development.
-The vertical mapping logic of the EPC procedure is shifted to a horizontal axis.
-In so-called swim lanes, system activities are modeled in parallel to the manual process steps, so that an integrated view is possible within the software.
+BPM-N is considered an international standard and is mainly used in system development.
+The vertical mapping logic of the EPK approach is shifted to a horizontal axis.
+In so-called swim lanes, system activities are modeled in parallel to the manual process steps, so that an integrated view within the software is possible.
 A change between responsibilities can be optimally read through the swim-lane structure.

 Areas of application of process management

 Process optimization is an essential goal of process management.
 After a process model of the current state has been created, analysis methods such as activity-based costing are used to identify potential and derive measures.
 These measures are formulated into quick wins or project assignments to be systematically implemented and tracked.

 In addition to process optimization, many other areas of application have long been established in which process modeling in a process modeling tool is used as an essential component:

 - Develop new IT systems based on process descriptions.